taurusilver7/forge/BUILD.md

 Add [dnd-kit](https://dndkit.com/) to add drag-drop functions to the designer.
 Wrap the form-builder with DndContext to use the drag-drop feature in the designer.

-The designer has the dropzone & desgin sidebar.
-The sidebar has created form elements.
-Each element has another property sidebar component to customize the form element.
+The designer has the dropzone & design-sidebar.
+The sidebar has stipulated/generated form elements.
+Each element has another property-sidebar component to customize the form element.

 Create form-elements, a collective elements components for all the form elements (text, heading, paragraph, Number field, textarea.,).
 Create a type for the elements going to be used in the form, formElementType.